1. Home

 Many pharmacy schools will require taking the first and second levels of the general chemistry series.
 General biology is similar because you will likely take two semesters of the entry-level series and the lab portion.
 Depending on the pharmacy school, physics is generally only required for one semester, although some schools may want to see two semesters.
 Human physiology or human anatomy (depending on the school) is a general science course that pharmacy schools may require so that students understand the human body before learning how medications may affect the body.
 These general science courses may be like classes you completed in high school and are a refresher/intro to more advanced concepts not taught in high school.

 Remember that most of these are the general requirements of most pharmacy programs.
-If you would like to familiarize yourself with additional science requirements, you can check the pharmacy schools' own page or the PharmCAS directory.
+To familiarize yourself with additional science requirements, you can check the pharmacy schools' page or the PharmCAS directory.

 Other Coursework